 The film is the multimodal means of transferring a writer’s idea to the viewer.
-With the help of sounds, pictures, colours, characters, dialogues, and many other elements some general idea should be communicated clearly to the audience.
+With the help of sounds, pictures, colors, characters, dialogues, and many other elements some general ideas should be communicated clearly to the audience.

 This is an omniscient somebody, who knows the story better and so helps us, the viewers, get it right.
 These are examples of voice narration, and to be more precise the voiceover narration.

 According to Gary Collins from Red Rock Entertainment, one of the greatest examples of voice narration was used in House of Cards.

 Here the narrator is not omniscient, but this is the main character of the film or a TV show in this case.

 He/she, Frank Underwood, and later his wife Claire Underwood, punctuate the overall narrative of a film by providing voiceover narration by speaking directly to the audience.